 Another retail property, The Casino Club at Greenbrier Resort, opened its sportsbook soon after in partnership with FanDuel, albeit to private guests only.
 And a third, the Mountaineer Casino Racetrack & Resort, joined the fray in November 2018 with William Hill as its strategic partner.

-Two other state authorized casinos launched their sportsbooks in December 2018, which included a mobile app via BetLucky.com.
-However, the company behind it was forced to close in March of this year due to legal reasons, and the retail sportsbooks also ceased taking bets at the time.
+Two other state-authorized casinos launched their sportsbooks in December 2018, which included a mobile app via BetLucky.com.
+However, the company behind it was forced to close in March of this year due to legal reasons.
+As a result, the retail sportsbooks also ceased taking bets at the time.

 Six months down the line, things are looking far rosier for those West Virginians looking to place a sports bet by legal means, with a couple of online sportsbooks now filling the void left by BetLucky – and more are on the way.

 “Welcome to the future, West Virginia” – so tweeted FanDuel after launching their sports betting app on the Monday before the first slate of college football.
 Rival DFS operator Draftkings were quick to follow just a couple of days later, having been the first to launch in New Jersey a year earlier.
 Now that sports betting in the state is legal, you longer have to use offshore books like bovada, or 5Dimes.